To Live Alive

 One of the greatest afflictions of humankind is to live life dead.
 Yet so many of us fall victim to it.

-Maybe it’s monotony, or perhaps it's too much activation.
+If it’s not monotony, perhaps it's too much activation.
 Too much stress leaves us anxious for what comes next, robbing us of the present.
 We can’t settle into a moment long enough to fully savor it.

 Or, any harrowing experience will lead us to shut off the feeling valve.
 Too much overwhelms the system and we create a cushion between ourselves and life, only able to feel a fraction of what’s happening.
 While we smartly create distance between ourselves and the pain of grief, this often transfers to the feelings we desire to feel.